wbbradley/ace/README.md

  - Keep it simple, when possible.
  - Keep it readable, when possible.
- - Keep it stateless, when possible.
-Avoid mutability.
-Gently nudge the developer towards product and sum types when they are modeling stateful things.
- - The ability to express complex domain relationships with a strong but gentle type system is critical.
+ - Make algebraic data types compelling for state modeling.
- - Most pain in software development is felt near process boundaries.
+ - Reduce pain near process boundaries.
 Be opinionated on how to make serialization as comfortable as possible while retaining static type safety.

 ## Non-goals
  - Solving heavy compute problems is a non-goal.
 Solve those problems at a lower level, and use the FFI to access those components.
-Generally performance optimization is treated as an unwelcome afterthought.
 Favor algorithmic scaling over bit twiddling and fretting over L1 cache hits.

-## Future Goals
- - Incentivize assertions.
-Gently penalize the lack of assertions.
-This becomes more interesting as dependent types are rolled in beyond what's available today (maybe types and conditional refinement.)
  - Pause-free execution remains a back-burner goal. (ie: Enabling Game loops, high-speed trading platforms, life support monitoring, embedded systems, etc...)
 However, in a future version, once language development settles down a bit, this will get more attention.
  - In-language concurrency and asynchronicity will get treatment in the future.
 These can currently be solved at other levels of the stack (hint: use OS processes.)
 This is not because it's not important.
 But, basic ergonomics of the language come first.